elves/elvish/website/get/prelude.md

 apt install elvish
 ```

-However, only testing verions of Debian and Ubuntu tend to have the latest
+However, only testing versions of Debian and Ubuntu tend to have the latest
 Elvish release.
 If you are running a stable release of Debian or Ubuntu, it is
 recommended to use official [prebuilt binaries](#prebuilt-binaries) instead.